cmark0v/linux_hax/linuxhax.rst

 - ``ssh -D 8888`` - runs a socks5 proxy on prot 8888 that tunnels connections from localhsot through the remote host
 - ``ssh -L8888:host:8888`` - tunnel localhost 8888 to remove host's view of host:8888
 - ``ssh -R8888:host:8888`` - reverse tunnel, goes from remote host to localhsots view of host:8888
-- ``sftp`` - ftp liek client thingy for scp. never use it, might be the original client and actual protocol name for the machinery that does scp
+- ``sftp`` - ftp like client thingy for scp. never use it, might be the original client and actual protocol name for the machinery that does scp
 - ``sshfs`` - smount - use the above sftp facilities to emualted a mounted filesystem

 operators in shell(bash)